Healthy Balance

 Do you have a child or know someone abusing stimulants?

 A doctor or a counselor can help with issues of stress, sleep and concentration.
-Talk with your primary care provider about local resources.
+Talk to your child’s pediatrician for resources.

 How to Prevent Teen Prescription Drug Abuse